FAQs

-Here are the answers to the most frequently asked questions to prepare candidates for the Research Awards Jesús Serra.
-If you have further questions, you can contact us by email at investigacion@fundacionoccident.com.
+Here are the answers to the most frequently asked questions to prepare candidates for the Fundación Jesús Serra Research Awards.
+If you have further questions, you can contact us by email at investigacionfjs@fundacionjesusserra.com.

 What do the Research Awards Jesús Serra acknowledge?

-The career path and research projects of young scientists with outstanding contributions in the fields of food, nutrition and health research.
+The annual Fundación Jesús Serra Research Awards acknowledge the career path and research projects of young scientists with outstanding contributions in the fields of nutrition and diet and their impact on health.

 Who is eligible for the Research Awards Jesús Serra?